 1. Getting started with Conjoint research

-Sign up for this session to get a basic understanding of how conjoint works and how you can utilize this research method to get the answers your client is looking for.
-Our experienced trainers Egle Meskauskaite and Hans Willems will review the most common techniques and discuss the benefits and limitations of each.
+In this session we shared a basic understanding of how conjoint works and how you can utilize this research method to get the answers your client is looking for.
+Our experienced trainers Egle Meskauskaite and Hans Willems reviewed the most common techniques and discuss the benefits and limitations of each.

 - What is discrete choice modeling / conjoint?